heiskr/drab.css/README.md

 1. Use padding not border-spacing on tables.
 2. Align everything left in table cells by default.
-3. Add horizontal rules to tables. \*
+3. Add horizontal rules to tables.
-4. Add color to separate thead and tfoot.

 \* – These styles are a bit more opinionated and would be outside (3) above.